mongoid/mongoid-history/README.md

   field           :rating
   embeds_many     :comments

-  # Telling Mongoid::History how you want to track
+  # telling Mongoid::History how you want to track changes
-  track_history   :on => [:title, :body],       # I want to track title and body fields only.
-Default is :all
+  track_history   :on => [:title, :body],       # track title and body fields only, default is :all
-                  :modifier_field => :modifier, # Adds "referenced_in :modifier" to track who made the change.
-Default is :modifier
+                  :modifier_field => :modifier, # adds "referenced_in :modifier" to track who made the change, default is :modifier
-                  :version_field => :version,   # Adds "field :version, :type => Integer" to track current version.
-Default is :version
+                  :version_field => :version,   # adds "field :version, :type => Integer" to track current version, default is :version
-                  :track_create   =>  false,    # Do you want to track document creation?
-Default is false :track_update   =>  true,     # Do you want to track document updates?
-Default is true :track_destroy  =>  false,    # Do you want to track document destruction?
-Default is false end
+                  :track_create   =>  false,    # track document creation, default is false :track_update   =>  true,     # track document updates, default is true :track_destroy  =>  false,    # track document destruction, default is false end

 class Comment
   include Mongoid::Document
   include Mongoid::Timestamps

-  # Declare that we want to track comments
+  # declare that we want to track comments
   include Mongoid::History::Trackable

   field             :title
   field             :body
   embedded_in       :post, :inverse_of => :comments

-  # Track title and body for all comments, scope it to post (the parent)
+  # track title and body for all comments, scope it to post (the parent)
-  # Also track creation and destruction
+  # also track creation and destruction
   track_history     :on => [:title, :body], :scope => :post, :track_create => true, :track_destroy => true
 end

-# The modifier can be specified as well
+# the modifier class
 class User
   include Mongoid::Document
   include Mongoid::Timestamps